 A plain English explanation of index funds and why they are so popular in the FIRE community.

+If you're somewhat new to investing, the term "index fund" sounds scarier than it actually is.
 An index fund aims to track or mirror the performance of a particular financial market index.

 For instance, you’ve likely heard of the S&P 500, which is just an index that measures the performance of the 500 biggest companies in the United States.
+Easy, right?
 Analysts use this index as a gauge for how the market is performing as a whole.

 So when you invest in an S&P 500 index fund, you’re essentially investing in 500 different companies instead of just buying stock in one individual company.

 Of course, there are many different types of index funds that track different indexes.
 Each particular fund’s portfolio will include the stocks, bonds, or securities that make up the index, allowing the fund to follow a trajectory that’s as close as possible to the index itself.